 -While I heard that car seat laws are super strict here, not a single Uber driver batted an eye when picking us up.
 I had our travel car seat with us but they didn’t know that and were going to transport her in their car without any sort of restraint, aside from the adult seat belt.
 So not as strict as everyone makes it out to be!
 I saw quite a few families by our hotel get into Ubers with infants and toddlers on their laps, which is crazy!

-There are so many things to do in Sydney with young kids and toddlers!
+If you’re looking for things to do in Sydney with toddlers and kids, you’re in luck!
+There are so many things to do with young kids and toddlers in Sydney and a ton of places to take kids in Sydney!
 Milana really wanted to see the Opera House so the first thing we did after checking into the hotel is take a short walk to see it.
 See the camera around her wrist?
 We got it just before this trip and she loved it!
 It’s one of the best kid cameras she’s had.
 It’s small, waterproof (you can even use it underwater!) and easy for kids to use.
 It’s also super durable, as she has dropped it a few times and it’s as good as new!
 Highly recommend it for little ones.